Summary: In this article, you’ll learn about 50 of the best money saving tips for kids, teens and college students.

 Contentment is being happy or satisfied with what you have.
 Rather than having everything you want, focus on wanting what you already have.

 Tip #18: Figure Out Ways to Make Money

 Babysit, mow lawns, help neighbors with odd jobs, ask for an allowance, etc. There are always ways to make extra money and it never hurts to ask.

 Tip #19: Find Free Things to Do For Fun

-Finding free things to do for fun can be as simple as looking for free things to do for fun.
+An easy money saving tip is to find free things to do for fun.
+This can be as simple as looking for free things to do.
 Play at the park with friends, build a fort, ride bikes, visit your local library, or pay attention to free community events, like concerts, movies, etc.

 Tip #20: Bring Snacks & Drinks From Home